jhallen/radioanalyzer/README.md

 switched to Synplify.
 But I found that the bash shell scripts used to launch Synplify reference /bin/sh, which is dash on Ubuntu.
 Simple solution is to link /bin/sh to /bin/bash instead of /bin/dash.

+## Development board

+I'm using Lattice's $99 ECP5 evaluation board, which includes a one year license for Lattice Diamond for the LFE5UM5G-85 FPGA.
+This version of the ECP5 (one which include high speed serdes) normally requires a subscription license.
+I intend to use the LFE5U FPGA in the final product, which does not require a subscription license.

+## Serial Cable

+In Windows I am able to use the extra ports of the FTDI USB to serial adapter chip for the embedded programmer as a console UART for the FPGA.
+In Linux, all ports of the FTDI chip become disabled, so this can't be done.
+Worse, the Diamond programmer crashes if you have any other FTDI cable plugged into your computer.
+The solution is to use a Prolific or SiLabs based USB to serial adapter cable for the serial console.